 On this date, it is said that Lord Vishnu is awakened after a long period of rest.
 From Ekadashi to the present devotees can continue their auspicious rituals that are forbidden during this time.
 Food is consumed at lunchtime of Dashami and the devotees may only eat on the next day following Ekadashi.
 This is essential to ensure that no trace that was consumed remains following the day of fasting.
 Some individuals do not take any food at all or drink any water, while others opt for a slower fast, drinking milk, fruits, and natural juices of fruit, as well as tea.
 People who are fasting should not consume grains, vegetables, or cereals during this day.

 Based on religious beliefs those who observe a fast on Utapanna Ekadashi are able to experience all sorts of comforts, and also receive the protection of Lord Vishnu when they die.
-The devotees with the body determination and strength should follow an exact fast, drinking only water throughout the day.
+The devotees with body determination and strength should follow an exact fast, drinking only water throughout the day.
 If they aren’t able to perform the fast shouldn’t eat prohibited foods like alcohol, garlic meat, masoor daal, and so on.
 A special significance is placed on wedding brides and offering them fruit.
 Kheer with tulsi leaves was also made during this time.

 Similar to many other Ekadashis, Mokshada Ekadashi is also associated with a fast that lasts from the end of the day to the next day.
 The fast must be strictly adhered to and eating food is forbidden.
 Others follow partial fasts in which they drink fruit juices dried fruits, milk, and other fruits.
-If you are unable to keep the fast but wish to honor the Lord, abstain from garlic, onion and beans, pulses, rice, and so on. and limit their consumption to vegetables, fruits dairy products, nuts and milk.
+If you are unable to keep the fast but wish to honour the Lord, abstain from garlic, onion and beans, pulses, rice, and so on. and limit your consumption to vegetables, fruits dairy products, nuts and milk.
 The leaves of the Bel tree are eaten during this time.

 Why isn’t the rice consumed on Ekadashi?

 According to religion according to the religious beliefs, an ounce of sweat fell to the ground after Lord Brahma’s head , and it became an undead.
-In its quest for an appropriate place to reside, Brahma told the demon to live in the rice grains consumed by those on Ekadashi and then transform into worms inside their stomachs.
+In its quest for an appropriate place to reside, Brahma told the demon to live in the rice grains consumed by those on Ekadashi and then transform them into worms inside their stomachs.

 There is a reason for not eating rice on Ekadashi.
 Consuming food that holds excessive amounts of water on Ekadashi could cause instability as the moon draws water, and the moon’s rays are believed to carry greater cosmic energy on this day.
 Because rice grains contain lots of water and are high in water, eating it could cause the aggravation of certain ailments like water retention, sinusitis, cold and so on.